 “God looks down from heaven on the children of man to see if there are any who understand, who seek after God.
 They have all fallen away; together they have become corrupt; there is none who does good, not even one.”
 (Psalm 53:2-3 ESV)

-(1) God became a man named Jesus Christ.
+#1.
+God became a man, and his name is Jesus Christ.

-(2) God, as a man, had every opportunity to be disobedient like us, but He never crossed that line.
+#2.
+God, as a man, had every opportunity to be disobedient and become corrupt the way we are, but He never crossed that line.

 “For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.”
 (Hebrews 4:15 ESV)